neeta-tm/furniture/README.md

-# Drem&Decor - The furniture Store
+# Dream&Decor - The furniture Store

 Have you imagine Selling furniture online?
 It may seem like a difficult thing at one point of time But in the right hands, it can become a rewarding business.
 So how do you go about setting up a successful furniture store online?
 Do you need tech skills, or an Apprentice-style business plan?